 Let’s be clear: This generation’s young, idealistic socialists are not advocating for death camps and killing fields.
 However, the policies they disseminate on capitalist instruments lead to situations witnessed in Cambodia during the 1970s or the Venezuela of today.
 Abolishing private property, trade, and prices leads to shortages that turn in to deprivation.
 Before you know it, a humanitarian crisis unfolds.

 Leftists should understand that socialism will never produce complete stability, it will never bring prosperity to all, and it will never transport heaven to earth.
 It doesn’t matter if it is managed by a beautiful young lady or a bitter old man.
 Every socialist experiment has proven this.
-It’s time to abandon the edicts of Das Kapital and slay Frankenstein’s monster once and for all.We value your comments!
-Please weigh in on our comment section below.
+It’s time to abandon the edicts of Das Kapital and slay Frankenstein’s monster once and for all.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com